adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 ]
 {{< /chart >}}

 To resume, compiled languages have always a clear advantage when it comes to raw performance.
+But do you really need it ?

+Keep in mind that the raw performance shouldn't be the only criteria to choose a web framework.
+The DX is also very important, and Laravel stays unbeatable in this regard when it comes to make a MVP.

+I'm stay open to any suggestions to improve my tests, especially for PHP frameworks (I already tested FrankenPHP which gives worst results).
+If you have any tips to improve performance by some Framework or PHP low level tuning, let me a comment below !